The A320 Family Archive

 In the Aircraft Profiles, almost all Test Flights since mid 2017 have a Map of the actual Flight Path and a Altitude & Speed Graph.
 Data is courtesy of FlightRadar24 and a big Thank You goes to them for allowing me to show this.

-Search is THE core features of this project.
-Everything is searchable, from Aircraft information such as MSN Construction number, Aircraft Type, Airline to Flight details such as Callsign, Hex Code and Date & Time.
-As soon as new aircraft or flight information is inputted into the project its immediately searchable.
-A very simple search page has been developed where with only one input box it allows users to enter search phrases using human language.
-Additionally, you can use filters to narrow down your results to a specific category.
+Everything is searchable in this project.
+From aircraft information such as MSN Construction number, Aircraft Type, Airline to Flight details such as Callsign, Hex Code and Date & Time.
+As soon as a new aircraft or flight information is added into the project its immediately searchable.

 Whether on the ground spotting or running their own project, this project wouldn't be possible without the amazing help of the local aviation community.

 A huge thank you go to our amazing aviation friends from around the world.
 Some of them keep me up-to-date on a daily basis, on what's going on with test & delivery flights on any of the Airbus fields.
 Thank you so much for all the contributors and other friends that also have amazing sites:

 Its very important for me to be transparent on how the images are being use on the site and where they are coming from.
 ALL image url's are linked to their original photo location and are copyrighted to their respective photographers.
 For the most part this site uses Flickr for the photos.
 A link to the original Flickr URL is given and with the Flickr API I get the photo URL and the Flickr username.
 I definitely value the photographers effort to take their amazing photos and none of the photos are stored on this site.
 Youtube embeds are also occasionally used on the site to give you a glimpse of how aircrafts look like on video, again linked to their original Youtube location.